odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 #### Model specifications

-The GCNN model has 28121 learnable parameters and consists of the following layers:
+The GCNN model has 28121 learnable parameters (slightly less than the CNN and SmoothCNN models) and consists of the following layers:

 ```
 Layer (type:depth-idx)                        Param #